High-low split

 It is common, especially in cards speak games, to require a certain hand value or better to win the low half of the pot, called a qualifier.
 For example, in an "eight or better to qualify low" game, a player with a hand of eight-high or lower is entitled to win the low half of the pot (assuming his hand defeats all other low hands), but a player with a 10-high or 9-high hand cannot win, even if his hand is the lowest.
 In this case, the high hand wins the entire pot.
 There is generally no qualifier to win high, although one common variant is any pair/no pair, where a hand of at least a pair is required to win high and any hand with no pair is required to win low.

 In high-low split games where each player is dealt more than five cards, each player chooses five of his cards to play as his high hand, and/or five of his cards to play as his low hand.
 The sets may overlap: for example, in seven-card stud played high-low split, a player dealt 7-7-6-4-4-3-2 can play a high hand of 7-7-4-4-6 (two pair, sevens and fours) and a low hand of 7-6-4-3-2 (seven-high).

-Bluffs can be especially powerful in high-low split games, because a player making a successful bluff wins the whole pot rather than having to share it.
-This fact also makes bluffs less likely to succeed.